 - be living in a L&Q rented home with either an UpToYou, Rent to Homebuy or London Living Rent tenancy

-- you must earn equal or less than £90,000 (household income).
-If you earn in excess of £90,000 we would expect you to purchase the property outright
+- earn equal or less than £90,000 (household income).
+If you earn in excess of £90,000, we would expect you to purchase the property outright

-- you must have lived in the property for at least six months and passed the initial tenancy period
+- have lived in the property for at least six months and passed the initial tenancy period

 - have sufficient funds to buy the home.
 These will need to cover the cost of buying and at least a 5-10% deposit required by most mortgage lenders to put towards your share

 - be adhering to the terms and conditions of your tenancy and not be in any rent or service charge arrears or be linked to antisocial behaviour

-- you must not be overcrowded and the home must meet your current needs
+- not be overcrowded and the home must meet your current needs

 What are the costs involved in buying my home?

 It is important to consider the cost of buying your own home before making the decision to go ahead.